“The purpose of a business is to create a customer who creates customers.”

 When the digital economy becomes a sea of competing marketing slogans and rising acquisition costs, brand champions represent one of your most cost-effective ways to boost sales and reach new users.
 Knowing how to harness the power of these advocates can provide your business with a significant competitive edge.

-If you’re looking for the most return on your marketing investment, keep reading to learn how loyalty rewards and incentives can strengthen your very own army of brand champions.
+If you’re looking for the most return on your marketing investment, keep reading to learn how to develop, identify, learn from, and engage your brand champions.